tuancai99/OptiFly/README.md

 # TravelReservations
-In this project we will analyze, specify, design, implement, and document an online system based on the provided scenario description.
+In this project I will analyze, specify, design, implement, and document an online system based on the provided scenario description.
 I will use the classical methodology for relational database development.
 The system will be implemented using a relational DBMS that supports standard SQL queries.
 I will use your localhost MySQL Server to implement your database and the